Ninjaneer87/andrejground-lab/packages/site/docs/getting-started/introduction.md

 ### Why take a "Design-Agnostic" approach?

-Most UI libraries come with a "look" you have to fight to change.
+Many UI libraries come with a "look" you have to fight to change.
 AndrejGround Lab provides only the essential structural styles.
 It is designed to be a foundation, not a finished house, making it perfect for projects that already have a unique brand identity or custom CSS requirements.

 ### How are styles handled?